EmmanuelOuzan/Ansible/README.md

 3. I have wrote the server.yml that runs the "common" role inside its folder.

-4. I have added an extra inventory file in the hosts folder
+4. I have added an extra inventory file in the hosts folder + Used variables in the original hosts file

 5. I have encrypted the private.pem file :) allowing me to make this repo public and staying secured :)